deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_properties.rst

 The built-in image properties are:

 ==============================  ================  ==========
-Property name                   Default Property  What is it
+Property name                   Default Property  Description
 ==============================  ================  ==========
 Text Length                     Yes               Number of characters in the text Average Word Length             Yes               Average number of characters in a word